immcantation/alakazam/docs/topics/combineIgphyml.md

 objects produced by readIgphyml into a dataframe that can be easily used for plotting and other hypothesis testing analyses.

-All igphyml objects used must have an "ID" column in their `param` attribute, which can be added automatically from the `id` flag of `readIgphyml`.
+All igphyml objects used must have an "id" column in their `param` attribute, which can be added automatically from the `id` flag of `readIgphyml`.